ChaymaRhaiem/League-of-legends-op.gg-scrapper-Build-Prediction-with-TF-IDF/README.md

 import pandas as pd
 ```

-### ML & Data Mining:
+# ML & Data Mining:
-# Approach:
+### Approach:
 Aiming to create a generalized solution by taking into account all the important parameters for a the matches.
 This will give the user a much more personalized experience and user can get a recommnendation from the best.

-# Step 1: Data gathering : -merge all the dataframes obtained from regular scrapping
+<b> Step 1: </b> Data gathering : -merge all the dataframes obtained from regular scrapping
-# Step 2: Preprocessing : cleaning the dataset,mapping the results and game modes for better processing, only took games with kda_ratio higher than 2.6:1
+<b> Step 2: </b> Preprocessing : cleaning the dataset,mapping the results and game modes for better processing, only took games with kda_ratio higher than 2.6:1
-# Step 3: merged current dataset with an updated items details dataset and another champions details
+<b> Step 3: </b> merged current dataset with an updated items details dataset and another champions details
-# Step 3 :
+<b> Step 4 </b> :
-# Recommendation system with NLP
+ Recommendation system with NLP
 compute Term Frequency-Inverse Document Frequency (TF-IDF) vectors for each item explanation
 Now to calculate similarity score,we did a bit of research on which are the easiest methods.
 We found several techniques like euclidean, the Pearson and the cosine similarity scores.
 We will be using cosine similarity scores to find the similarity between two movies
 One advantage of cosine similarity score is that it is independent of magnitude and is relatively easy and fast to calculate.

-# Step 4: Create a get_recommendation function which takes an item name from the user and recommends similar items used by pro playersby taking the cosine simalarity scores of the most similar item explanation.
+<b> Step 5: </b> Create a get_recommendation function which takes an item name from the user and recommends similar items used by pro playersby taking the cosine simalarity scores of the most similar item explanation.

 ## Packages used
 import pandas as pd